menisadi/wp_json/README.md

 [![Package Version](https://img.shields.io/hexpm/v/wp_json)](https://hex.pm/packages/wp_json)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/wp_json/)

-A small Gleam library for parsing WhatsApp chat exports into structured data.
+A small Gleam project for learning the language by parsing WhatsApp chat exports into structured data.
+**Please note that this project is not intended for production use and is primarily a learning exercise.**

 ## Usage
 ```sh